 Sadie does not have a personal connection to the Tuam story and she wasn’t brought up in an orphanage but like many survivors had a turbulent upbringing.
 Therefore, her insight into their difficulties is central to this work.
 Coincidentally, she discovered in August 2018 that her own grandmother and her siblings were cast into a workhouse for a number of years when their mother became a destitute widow and one of Sadie's gran aunts died during her incarceration.

 When initial stories broke about widespread institutional abuse, Sadie, like everyone else, was deeply horrified and rocked to the core by the facts emerging.
 Despite having a strong impulse to react, she found it impossible to engage as her own four children were very young at the time.
 However, by the time the Tuam story re-emerged in 2016 and given its close proximity to where she lives, she was provoked into action.
 It was, in a sense, a calling.
 Sadie feels called to this work.

-Through the initial project, Sadie has formed strong links with survivors and other advocates based throughout Ireland and abroad.
+Through the initial project, Sadie has formed strong links with survivors and other supporters based throughout Ireland and abroad.
 She continues to engage with new groups in order to further the mission.

 Given the enormous healing which was brought about by the project as conveyed to her by the survivors and local people of Tuam, it was clear to Sadie that similar events would be of massive benefit to those affected in other areas.
 Since then, she's collaboratively organised vigils in Belfast City Hall, Letterfrack Industrial School graveyard and an additional rally in Tuam.
 She would like to extend this work further afield.
 To that end, in addition to public engagement, she continues her own personal work which in essence is a distillation and interpretation of what presents forming a symbolic monument to those who died and those who survived their time in institutions.